 Cut the tops off the peppers and carefully scrape out the seeds and ribs.
 For smaller portions, simply slice the peppers in half lengthwise.
 Remove the seeds, ribs, and stems and proceed with the recipe.

 Put the peppers in a large saucepan and cover with water.

 Place the pan over medium-high heat and bring to a boil.
-Reduce the heat to low, and simmer for about 8 to 10 minutes, or until the peppers are just tender.
-Drain well.
+Reduce the heat to low and simmer for about 8 to 10 minutes, or until the peppers are just tender.
+Drain well and set aside.

 In a medium bowl, combine the cooked rice, chicken, celery, onion, and pimiento.

 In a separate bowl, combine the mayonnaise, curry powder, salt, and pepper.

-Gently toss mayonnaise mixture with rice and chicken mixture.
+Gently toss the mayonnaise mixture with the rice and chicken mixture.
 Taste and adjust seasonings, as desired.

 Pour about 1 cup of hot water into the baking dish, or just enough to cover the bottom.

-Bake in the preheated oven for 30 minutes, or until the peppers are tender and filling is hot.
+Bake in the preheated oven for 30 minutes, or until the peppers are tender and the filling is hot.
+Serve immediately.